 How to Travel Around Chongqing

-If you want to travel around, such as to Wulong and the Dazu Rock Carvings, you could take a train.
+If you want to travel around, such as to Wulong and the Dazu Rock Carvings, we recommend a private car to take you directly to the attractions.
+If you travel by train, you require a shuttle bus transfer, which can be inconvenient and time-consuming.

 This section offers you accommodation options in different areas of Chengdu and Chongqing.

-• Jiefang Monument / Guanyin Bridge area: This area is in the city center.
+Jiefang Monument / Guanyin Bridge area: This area is in the city center.
 It is very lively at night, the attractions are concentrated, and transportation is convenient.
-The largest number of hotels are located there.
+The largest number of hotels is located there.
 It is suitable for those who like to have fun and enjoy nightlife.

 Best Times to Visit Chengdu and Chongqing